acuros/remembrall/README.md

 If you want to deploy this service on your own AWS, follow the steps below.

 1. Clone this repository on your local machine and install all requirements(nodejs, webpack ...)
-2. Configure boto
+2. Make your facebook app in https://developers.facebook.com
-3. Make your facebook app in https://developers.facebook.com
+3. Configure boto
-4. Run setup/setup.py
+4. Run setup/setup.py (Written in python 2.7)
 5. Webpack the repository
 6. Setup your s3. http://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html
 7. Upload index.html and dist directory on your s3.